-This time of year, I honestly can’t get enough salad.
-And there are so many amazing salads to be had, to name just a few: Greek Salad, Greek Quinoa Salad, Greek Potato Salad, Italian Salad, Italian Pasta Salad, Curry Chicken Salad, Tabouli Salad, Carne Asada Steak Salad, Mexican Street Corn Salad, this whole collection of farro salads and SO MANY MORE.
-Yes, I have a thing for Main Course Salads!
+This time of year, I honestly can't get enough salad.
+And there are so many amazing salads to be had, to name just a few: Greek Salad, Greek Quinoa Salad, Greek Potato Salad, Italian Salad, Italian Pasta Salad, Curry Chicken Salad, Tabouli Salad, Carne Asada Steak Salad, this whole collection of farro salads and SO MANY MORE.

 Click here for more Mediterranean Recipes.